|Professionals and students work together|

 Training program brings low-tech assistive technology techniques to communities in rural Utah

-Building on that idea, the Utah Assistive Technology Program will begin teaching low-tech assistive technology methods to students and professionals in rural Utah, thanks to a grant funded by the Center for Persons with Disabilities's Interagency Outreach and Training Initiative.
+Building on that idea, the Utah Assistive Technology Program at Utah State University will begin teaching low-tech assistive technology methods to students, teachers, parents, and professionals in rural Utah, thanks to a grant funded by the Center for Persons with Disabilities's Interagency Outreach and Training Initiative.
 These workshops will address an identified need of a person in the community, and local students and professionals will have the chance to participate in a hands-on exercise to design and build a low-tech device.

 Some examples of devices that could be built: